cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/fabric.md

 {{% tip title="Tip" %}}
 Using a tasks file instead of a list of commands enables you to use python code to execute commands.
 In addition, you will be able to use the `ctx` object to perform actions based on contextual data.

-Using a list of commands might be a good solution for very simple cases in which you do not't want to maintain a tasks file.
+Using a list of commands might be a good solution for very simple cases in which you do not want to maintain a tasks file.

 {{% /tip %}}